-- have the opportunity to engage on the public statement prior to the conclusion of settlement. - 349.
-A public statement may provide a detailed account of any prescribed contravention that is the subject of a settlement agreement, and will generally contain the following: - The name of the Subject. - The prescribed contravention. - The facts of the case and the details of the commission of the prescribed contravention. - Details of the investigation and/or inquiry. - Admissions to the prescribed contravention. - The agreed sanction, including any discount applied arising from the settlement scheme (where applicable), and a statement that the agreed sanction is subject to confirmation by the High Court. - Details of any aggravating or mitigating factors taken into account in determining the agreed sanction. - Any other relevant considerations and/or statements. - 350.
-Details of enforcement actions concluded by way of the various settlement procedures are available on the Central Bank's website. - 351.
-The timing and manner of the release of a public statement will be within the sole discretion of the Central Bank.
-The public statement will generally be published promptly by the Central Bank.
-In certain limited cases, to be determined at the sole discretion of the Central Bank, the Central Bank may decide not to issue a public statement.
+- 327. As part of the terms of a settlement agreement between the Central Bank and a Subject, the Central Bank will prepare a statement for publication.
+A public statement may provide a detailed account of any prescribed contravention that is the subject of a settlement agreement, and will generally contain the following: - The name of the Subject. - The prescribed contravention. - The facts of the case and the details of the commission of the prescribed contravention. - Details of the investigation and/or inquiry. - Admissions to the prescribed contravention. - The agreed sanction, including any discount applied arising from the settlement scheme (where applicable), and a statement that the agreed sanction is subject to confirmation by the High Court. - Details of any aggravating or mitigating factors taken into account in determining the agreed sanction. - Any other relevant considerations and/or statements. - 328.
+Details of enforcement actions concluded by way of the various settlement procedures are available on the Central Bank's website. - 329.
+The Central Bank expects that a public statement will be issued in all cases which are resolved pursuant to settlement processes.
+In certain limited cases to be determined at the sole